 This section continues my Day Trips feature from San Francisco.
 For those shorter trips, see my Five Good Day Trips from San Francisco.
 The trips discussed here can best be enjoyed on an overnight from San Francisco, although a hard-driving traveler can experience some of them in a very long day.

 If you have ever wondered what the 1906 quake was like, the place to go is Point Reyes National Seashore.
-Behind the large barn that serves as Park Headquarters, you can take the Earthquake Walk.
+There you can take the Earthquake Walk.
 The dramatic display along that walk is a fence that split apart 16 feet as the earth’s tectonic plates lurched past each other in the Great Earthquake of 1906.
-The walk circles for a mile through meadows and bay laurel trees along the San Andreas Fault, with markers alerting you to the Pacific and American plates grinding past each other at roughly two inches per year.
+The walk circles for a mile through meadows and bay laurel trees along the San Andreas Fault, with markers alerting you to the Pacific and American plates grinding against each other at roughly two inches per year.
 Along the Earthquake Walk, you begin to imagine that Point Reyes is truly an island in time, destined to join the Aleutian chain off Alaska.

 The Earthquake Walk is only the first of many discoveries at Point Reyes.
 To get there, drive north along Highway 1, past Mt.
 Tamalpais, and follow the sign beyond Olema that directs you to the Point Reyes National Seashore park headquarters.
-Orient yourself at this large barn-like headquarters, built in 1984.
+Orient yourself at the park Visitor Center.
 Elaborate displays describe both natural history and the human story of Point Reyes, from the days of the Indians to the century of dairy ranching.
-The more than 2.5 million annual visitors rank Point Reyes as one of the most-used units in the National Parks system.
+More than 2.5 million annual visitors make Point Reyes as one of the most-used units in the National Park system.

 Walking and hiking are the major activities here.
-The Bear Valley Trail is a 4.4-mile walk from park headquarters to the sea.
+The Bear Valley Trail is a 4.4-mile walk from near the entrance to the sea.
 This is a pleasant half-day walk with time for a picnic at the coast side.
 The slope of the wide trail is gentle and the terrain varies from oak forest to stream bank.

 Near park headquarters, the Kule Loklo Indian camp recreates what life was like for the Miwok Indians.
 Rangers give talks and demonstrations about the dugout dwellings, food-gathering techniques, and craft skills that allowed Indians to flourish here.
-A sweathouse has been constructed and a re-dedication occurred, officiated over by actual Native Americans.
+A sweathouse emphasizes the cleaning rituals of Native Americans.

-Pierce Point Road out to McClures Beach offers two special attractions.
-A herd of tule elk has been established here and the historic Pierce Point Ranch has been restored to acknowledge the role of Point Reyes in dairying history.
+Pierce Point Road out to McClures Beach offers two further attractions.
+A herd of one-endangered tule elk now flourishes here.
+Moreover, the historic Pierce Point Ranch celebrates the role of Point Reyes in dairying history.

 Almost 150 miles of maintained trails crisscross the more than 65,000-acre triangle that forms the Point Reyes peninsula.
 Backpack camps can be reserved.

 A lesser-known part of the park, approachable from Mesa Road in Bolinas, includes the Point Reyes Bird Observatory.
 Displays and a ranger or volunteers will explain the manner in which birds are counted and studied at Point Reyes.
 You may see bird banding in progress.
 A trail at the observatory leads you through prime bird habitat.
-Beyond the observatory, you can drive to the Palomarin Trailhead, one of the least used and most scenic parts of the park, especially if you walk into Bass, Pelican, and Crystal lakes to enjoy the views.
+Beyond the observatory, you can drive to the Palomarin Trailhead, one of the least used and most scenic parts of the park.
+Walk into Bass, Pelican, and Crystal lakes to enjoy the views.

 A bed and breakfast lodging and restaurant close to park headquarters is the Olema Inn.
 Pasta, local seafood, and fresh, organically-grown vegetables are the restaurant specialty.
 Another lodging option is The Blackthorne Inn.
 If you feel compelled to soak in a Marin county hot tub, this inn can satisfy your fantasy.

-The rugged beauty of the Mendocino Coast and its relative seclusion create the faraway feel of this northern California destination.
+The rugged beauty of the Mendocino Coast and its relative seclusion create the faraway feel in this northern California destination.
 Mendocino is a better overnight or multi-day option than a strenuous single-day trip.

 One driving strategy to consider would be a circular trip, driving up Highway 101 to Cloverdale and then west on Highway 128 to the coast, with the return to Highway 101 via Highway 20.